Kees1958/W3C_annual_most_used_survey_blocklist/README.md

                                                       ERRORS & ISSUES
 Please report site breakage on https://github.com/Kees1958/W3C_annual_most_used_survey_blocklist/issues.

-                               Less is more with Chrome's MV3 Declaratibe Net Request When you import the YAML format rules, yoy will notice the 1700 ad & tracking domains blocked only count as 1 rule!
+                                              LESS IS MORE WITH YAML (DNR) FORMAT When you import the YAML format rules in uBlock origin lite. you will notice the over 1700 ad & tracking domains blocked only count as 1 rule!
 Less is more :-)